• Home

 Baggage

 Reasonable airline charges (1 or 2 checked bags) for traveler’s checked bags will be paid for or reimbursed.
 Charges for baggage exceeding the weight or size limits are reimbursable if such excess baggage is used for official University business (excess personal baggage expense is not reimbursable).
-Cost of transporting equipment and supplies is reimbursed if valid business purpose is documented.
+The cost of transporting equipment and supplies is reimbursed if valid business purpose is documented.
 Tips are not a reimbursable expense except when given for assistance regarding an individual’s disability or special circumstances.
-Travelers with a physically disability may claim reimbursement for special assistance.
+Travelers with a physical disability may claim reimbursement for special assistance.

 Mileage